evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_srt/_index.md

 ### Sound system

-One type of sound system is available for the Chevrolet Silverado EV SRT.
+The Chevrolet Silverado EV SRT comes equipped with one sound system option:

-- With the Chevrolet Sound System, you get six speakers with a max system output of 200 watts.
+- **Chevrolet Sound System**: This system features six speakers and delivers a maximum output of 200 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights